 - Ability to build networks and partnerships

-- Excellent knowledge of Italian and French, written and spoken
+- Excellent knowledge of French written and spoken and Italian

-- Specific trainings in project proposal writing in the humanitarian context
+- Specific training in project proposal writing in the humanitarian context

-Cesvi has a zero tolerance approach to any harm to, or exploitation of, a child or a vulnerable adult by any of our staff, representatives or partners.
+Cesvi has a zero-tolerance approach to any harm to, or exploitation of, a child or a vulnerable adult by any of our staff, related persons or partners.

 Cesvi commitment to being a safe organization begins with the staff recruitment process which includes meticulous checks, such as criminal records checks or check disclosure of previous convictions, to ensure children and vulnerable people are safeguarded and abuse is prevented.
 Safeguarding checks are part of the selection process performance.

-Unfortunately, due to the high number of applications we receive, we are unable to provide feedback if unsuccessful at applicant stage.
+Please note: due to the high number of applications we receive we are unable to provide feedback if unsuccessful at applicant stage.
 Only short-listed candidates will be updated on the status of their application.